How to Export Squarespace to HTML — Beyond XML Export (2026) cover image

 Export Your Squarespace Site Today

-Squarespace's XML export is not enough for most site owners.
-If you want your actual design, not just blog text, you need to export Squarespace to HTML.
+Squarespace's XML export is rarely enough for serious site owners.
+If you want your actual design, not just plain text, you need to export Squarespace to HTML.

-Start your free Squarespace export and take full control of your website.
+Start your free Squarespace export today and take full control of your website's code and hosting.

 Technical Background